 You must accept your seat and pay your seat deposit within 14 calendar days of receipt of the acceptance notification.
 Submit your payment at any time within 14 days to pay your seat deposit.
 This $1,500 deposit is non-refundable.

-You can check the status of your new student requirements at any time by logging into the self-service center and clicking on the summary page of your DNAP application.
-All your paperwork must be complete by March 1 before you will be registered for classes.
+You can check the status of your new student requirements at any time by logging into the student application portal at apply.txwes.edu/status.
+All your paperwork must be completed by June 15 before you will be registered for classes.

 Instructions on how to complete your credentialing paperwork will be emailed to you after you accept your seat and pay your deposit.
 You’ll need to submit: